polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 load-file:~/foo.txt
 ```

-The tilde above (~), will be substituded with _"/users/john-doe"_, if the user attempting to evaluate the above code is our _"john-doe"_ user from the
+The tilde above (\~), will be substituted with _"/users/john-doe"_, if the user attempting to evaluate the above code is our _"john-doe"_ user from the
 above Hyperlambda.
 If your user is a _"guest"_ account (not loggedd in), the tilde "~" will evaluate to the _"/common/"_ folder.
 The common folder, has a
 similar file structure, as the _"/users/"_ folder, and this folder substitution can be used transparently if you wish, without caring who is logged in,
 or whether or not any user is logged in at all.
 Tilde "~" basically means the _"home folder"_.
 The _"home folder"_ for guests, who are not logged in, is